Anja585/pands-project2021/README.md

 petal_width       0.281108     0.537728      0.322108     1.000000
 ```
 ## Scatter plots
-Correlation between two variables can be visualy presented in scatter plots.
+Correlation between two variables can be visually presented in scatter plots.

 Plotting the scatter plots using matplotlib.pyplot.
 ```